Michael Schrage on Innovation, Collaboration, Tools, and Incentives

 You have to have an internal economy where there are appropriate rewards and incentives for collaborating, and appropriate disincentives for not collaborating.

-Note that a revised version of “Shared Minds” was published in paperback as “No More Teams” in 1995.
+A revised version of “Shared Minds” was published in paperback as “No More Teams” in 1995.
 Schrage’s most recent book, Serious Play, while more than a decade old is still worth reading.